1.3 DATA/TOOLS – WHAT YOU’LL NEED:

 We use Adobe Photoshop CS in this tutorial.

 Again, freeware options exist (e.g. GIMP) so you can replicate the processes shown here in that or similar.
 We’ll create some GIMP tutorials soon too.

 Since the purpose of this tutorial is to show you how to import GIS data into UE4, we’re not focussing on generating meshes and materials – those used in this tutorial are from the UE4 market place.

-The Procedural Landscape Ecosystem content from Gokhan Karadayi is awesome!
-We love it and we’re sure you will too.
-You can either purchase it from the UE4 market place, or create your own landscape materials and then follow the same processes.
+The Procedural Landscape Ecosystem content from Gokhan Karadayi is great.
+You can either purchase it from the UE4 Market Place, or create your own landscape materials and follow the same processes in this tutorial.

-There are loads of sources of GIS data around the world.
+There are loads of sources of geographic data around the world.
 Some are free, some are commercial.

-High resolution GIS data is available for free for the US from public institutions, so we’re going to use that for this tutorial.
+High resolution geographic data is available for free for the US from public institutions, so we’re going to use that for this tutorial.